-The Supreme Court buildings and City Hall had been converted into monuments for display.
-Not only is there is a directed effort to keep the buildings, form and character, intact, but also to allow all the details of former inhabitation to be encased for display.
-A major feature is to encase the smaller lantern dome, behind the large dome that is more prominent, within an atrium on the roof deck level.
-The project of conversion into a Gallery includes an intensive conservation project that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.
+The Supreme Court and City Hall have been converted into monuments for display.
+Not only is there is a directed effort to keep the buildings, form and character intact, but all the details of former inhabitation have been encased for display.
+A major feature is the smaller lantern dome, behind the large dome that is more prominent, within an atrium on the roof deck level.
+The project of conversion into a gallery included an intensive conservation project that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.

 The Gallery has eight floors with 20 and 10 spaces of varying sizes for display in the Supreme Court and City Hall respectively.

 Continuous public access and passage is created through grand stairways, escalators and glass doorways.
 An underground concourse is built for its ticketing and reception events, and which discreetly hides technical facilities.
 Basement levels number three with a mezzanine at basement level 1.
 It is only at this level that the basement reaches into the Supreme Court from City Hall.

 The courtyards of the former City Hall are encased as atriums in glass and light filtered through the reflective pools on the rooftop level that help keep temperatures down.